webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

 * Three sections:
   The first section applies to positive values, the second section applies to negative values, and the third section applies to zeros.

-  The second section can be left empty (by having nothing between the semicolons), in which case the first section applies to all nonzero values.
+  The second section can be left empty (by having nothing between the semicolons), in which case the first section applies to all non-zero values.

-  If the number to be formatted is nonzero, but becomes zero after rounding according to the format in the first or second section, the resulting zero is formatted according to the third section.
+  If the number to be formatted is non-zero, but becomes zero after rounding according to the format in the first or second section, the resulting zero is formatted according to the third section.

 ## Standard date and time format strings